bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/gaussseidel_solve.md

 *maxiter* : INTEGER - a limit on the maximum number of iterations to be performed by the Jacobi iteration

+*printit* : INTEGER - if equal to 1, the algorithm prints the final convergence error and iteration count

 **Output:**

 *x* : REAL - the solution to the system of equations given by *Ax* = *b*